Abdalsamee/FintechDashboard/README.md

 - Follow the existing composable structure — one responsibility per file
 - Maintain the established color token system; do not use raw hex values directly in composables
 - Ensure all new components include entrance animations consistent with the rest of the UI
+- The ViewModel must never reference DTOs — all data passed to the UI must be domain models
 - Test on both dark and light themes before submitting

 ---

 <div align="center">
   Built with ❤️ using Jetpack Compose